 There is a misconception that you can only open or invest in one ISA.
 While this sentence does ring some truth, it’s nearly incorrect.

-You can choose to invest your whole (or as much as you financially can) into one type of ISA.
+As Barclays2 points out, you can choose to invest your whole (or as much as you financially can) into one type of ISA.
 You may also choose to diversify your investment and invest in all four types of ISAs (if eligible).

 For example, if choose to only invest in a Cash ISA, you have the right to invest as much as you want during the tax year up until you reach the allowance limit.
 So you may choose to invest £1000 in May, and you can choose to invest £1000 three more times throughout the tax year.